concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Introduction.markdown

 ## URLs
 Concur will receive a single URL from the Hotel Supplier.
 All requests will go to that URL.

-For details of all required HTTP headers refer to <Header>
+For details of all required HTTP headers refer to Headers

 Concur is using date as xs:date XML type "2017-05-01".